arjanjohan/1inch-fusion-move-contracts/README.md

 Move United is a comprehensive cross-chain swap protocol that enables secure asset transfers between any EVM and Aptos blockchain.
 The protocol uses a combination of hashlock/timelock mechanisms and Dutch auctions to ensure atomic cross-chain swaps.
 This is the Aptos implementation of the [1inch Fusion Plus](https://github.com/1inch/cross-chain-swap) protocol.

-For the E2E tests between Ethereum Mainnet Fork and Aptos Testnet, please see the [main README](../../README.md) in the root of this repository.
+For the E2E tests between Ethereum Mainnet Fork and Aptos Testnet, please see the [1inch-fusion-move-resolver](https://github.com/arjanjohan/1inch-fusion-move-resolver) repo.

 ## 🏗️ Core Components